 Bar Admissions & Activities

 Admitted to the State Bar of Texas, the United States District Courts for the Western, Northern, and Southern Districts of Texas, and the United States Court of Appeals for the Fifth Circuit.

 Smith College, B.A., summa cum laude, 2010

-Obtained summary judgment in favor of an oil and gas company based on the interpretation of a contested mineral deed.
+Won summary judgment and subsequent appeal in favor of an oil and gas company based on the interpretation of a contested mineral deed.

 Advised startup company on legal ethics issues.